joecwallace/composeur-laravel/README.md

+# A note about Laravel 4

+Laravel 4 leverages Composer, so this bundle is obsolete.

 ## A [Composer](http://getcomposer.org/) bundle for [Laravel](http://laravel.com/)

 Not sure what's going on here?
 Here are the [Laravel docs](http://laravel.com/docs), and here are the [Composer docs](http://getcomposer.org/doc/).